Law Firm in Tucson

 Chapter 7 Bankruptcy

 What is Chapter 7 bankruptcy?

 Chapter 7 bankruptcy is a means by which a person is released (discharged) from paying his or her debts by filing for bankruptcy.
 The person (debtor) is permitted to keep those assets that are exempt from liquidation, reaffirm (continue to pay) on secured assets he or she wants to keep, and surrenders all of the other non-exempt assets to the bankruptcy trustee.
 Under Chapter 7 of the Bankruptcy Code, all non-exempt property of the debtor is sold and the proceeds of the same are distributed to the creditors.
-Ordinarily, most (if not all) debts would be discharged within months of your Tucson bankruptcy attorney filing a bankruptcy petition.
+Ordinarily, most (if not all) debts would be discharged within months of your Tucson Attorney filing a bankruptcy petition.
 An added advantage to Chapter 7 bankruptcy is that by signing a reaffirmation agreement, a debtor can continue to pay for a car loan or a mortgage on their home.
-If you are considering Chapter 7 bankruptcy, contact a bankruptcy attorney in Tucson as soon as possible.
+If you are considering Chapter 7 bankruptcy, contact a Attorney in Tucson as soon as possible.

 Who can file for Chapter 7 bankruptcy?

 Any person who resides in, who does business in or who has property in the United States may file under Chapter 7, except for people who were involved in another bankruptcy case that was dismissed within the last 180 days on certain grounds or who received a Chapter 7 discharge.

 How much does it costs to file for Chapter 7 bankruptcy?